HairongWu/Auto-X-Industry/engine/README.md

 This demo simulates the following industrial scenarios:
 1. Fix the camera in front of the target objects in COCO dataset categories
-2. The camera sends the camera status info. and recognition results to Eclipse Ditto at a fixed interval
+2. The camera sends the camera status info. and recognition results to Auto-X Studio at a fixed interval

 ###  Pixhawk 4 and RP Pi 4B

 This demo simulates the following industrial scenarios:
 1. Schedule the drone to autonomously collect images of specified objects at some specified places.
-2. Exchange drone status with Eclipse Ditto during the flight
+2. Exchange drone status with Auto-X Studio during the flight
-3. Upload the collected images to Eclipse Ditto when drone goes home
+3. Upload the collected images to Auto-X Studio when drone goes home

 ###  Android Robot